-- 1. Five (5) Year Capital Construction Plans & Capital Outlay Proposals: - i.
-The District 5YCCP was board approved on June 16, 2020 and included the following submissions:
+1. Five (5) Year Capital Construction Plans & Capital Outlay Proposals:

-ii.
-RCC:

-- a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
+- i.
+The District 5YCCP was board approved on June 16, 2020 and included the following submissions: - ii.
+RCC: - a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
 Visual Arts Complex (Phase I) (Growth); 2.
 Advanced Technology (Growth); 3.
 MLK Modernization. - c) Approved FPP: Life Science/Physical Science reconstruction was approved by the State in the total amount of \$35,004,000 for FY 2020-2021. - iii.
 MVC: - a) Revised FPP for 2020 submission Library Learning Resource Center (Growth). - b) IPPs 1.
 Biological & Physical Sciences (Growth); 2.
 Kinesiology, Athletics (Growth); 3.
 Ben Clark Training Center Education Center Building Phase II (Growth); 4.
 Fine & Performing Arts Complex (Growth). - iv.
 NC: - a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
 STEM Phase II (Growth); 2.
 Student Services Welcome Center (Growth); 3.
 Social & Behavioral Science Phase I (Growth). - c) Pending Approval FPP Center for Human Performance and Kinesiology was approved by the State Chancellor Office in FUSION and has been included in the spending plan for 2021-2022 with 0% local contribution through the hardship application.
 It is expected to go to the Board of Governors in September 2020 for approval and then to the Department of Finance.
-The FPP is in the total amount of \$35,000,000, 100% funded by the state and will potentially be funded in FY 2021-2022. - v.
-Final Documents:
+The FPP is in the total amount of \$35,000,000, 100% funded by the state and will potentially be funded in FY 2021-2022.

-- a) The Board approved 5YCCP documents were mailed to the State and were received on July 17, 2020.
-The documents were also submitted online through FUSION on July 28, 2020. - vi.
-Agah stated the process for the 2019/2020 5Yr CCP submission to the State began in December 2019.
+v.
+2021 Five-Year CCP: Agah stated the process for the 2019/2020 5Yr CCP submission to the State began in December 2019.
 The process for FY 2020/2021 will begin earlier than December and will engaging the colleges to put the strategies together.
 The process will include looking to see if the same FPPs need to be submitted or changed to different FPPs to be sure to position each college for a successful funding proposal.